The Reaper application is a multiTracked audio and MIDI recording program, availble from Reaper.fm

 The source files are also supplied in a .ZIP file in case the installer does not, or can not work for you.

-you would also need to acquire the supportive DLL files as described under the portable install section below.
+But, if you use that manual method, you and this is a first time install, you would also need to acquire the supportive DLL files as described under the portable install section below.
+Those files were updated in version 81.

 If you are using reaper in a portable install, you still must do a couple of manual steps to migrate these scripts into that portable install, as described in the next section.
-Reaper Scripts Version 81 in .exe format Reaper Scripts 81 installer in a .zip file Source files in a .zip file.
+Reaper Scripts Version 82 in .exe format Reaper Scripts 82 installer in a .zip file Source files in a .zip file.

 The scripts installer wants to deposit two files into the reaper folders.
+These are the dll's used to communicate with reaper:

 Reaper_ComAccess32.dll